HLTH SC 2102 - Principles of Exercise Science

 All material related to this course will be housed on the MyUni page for this course.

-Students will complete 2 x 30 min e-module per week.
-The module will include presentation of didactic audio visual material using articulate/articulate storyline which can be viewed online.
-The module will be supported with required reading material (textbook or journal article).
-This approach is used to present information on the theme of the week.
-Formative assessment and feedback for students will be provided for students via 1 x 20 question quiz each fortnight.
+Students will complete 1-2 x 1hr e-module per week.
+The module will include presentation of didactic audio visual material using articulate/articulate storyline.
+The module will be supplemented with required reading material (textbook or journal article).
+This approach is used to present information on the theme of the week as well as implement formative assessment and feedback for students.
 Students will able to obtain an understanding of the relevant material prior to the material being discussed and applied in subsequent practical and tutorial sessions ie a ‘flipped’ class room approach.

 Learning & Teaching Activities